phenoscape/phenoscape-kb-rdf-data/README.md

 closure
 -------

 This folder holds files containing some "redundant" RDF data.
 These are triples representing the fully materialized transitive closure of the OWL class hierarchy and certain transitive properties.
+In the Phenoscape KB triplestore, all of these files are loaded into the graph <http://kb.phenoscape.org/closure>.
 This graph can be included in SPARQL queries to avoid requiring transitity at query time.